IBM-Cloud/docs/services/BlockStorage/blockstorage_preparingvolume.md

    <pre><code>fdisk -l</pre></code>

    The volume information is listed towards the bottom of the informational text.
 For example, *Disk /dev/vdb: 10.7 GB, 10737418240 bytes*.
+The disk device relates to the device that was requested or automatically selected at the time of attachment.

 3. Partition the disk.